Chart Color Schemes

 Population growth drivers in Port Sorell are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Port Sorell's population is around 6,910 as of November 2025.
-This reflects an increase of 438 people since the 2021 Census, which reported a population of 6,472 people.
-The change is inferred from the estimated resident population of 6,830 from the ABS as of June 2024 and an additional 232 validated new addresses since the Census date.
-This level of population equates to a density ratio of 19.0 persons per square kilometer.
-Port Sorell's growth rate exceeded the SA4 region (4.7%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 78.8% of overall population gains during recent periods.
+Port Sorell's population is approximately 6,917 as of February 2026.
+This figure represents an increase of 445 people, a 6.9% rise since the 2021 Census which reported a population of 6,472.
+The change is inferred from the estimated resident population of 6,830 in June 2024 and an additional 234 validated new addresses since the Census date.
+This results in a population density ratio of 19.1 persons per square kilometer.
+Port Sorell's growth rate of 6.9% since the 2021 census is higher than the SA4 region's 5.1% and the state's growth, indicating it as a growth leader.
+Interstate migration contributed approximately 78.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Population projections indicate an increase just below the median of regional areas nationally, with the area expected to grow by 509 persons to 2041 based on the latest population numbers, recording a gain of 6.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, Port Sorell is expected to grow by 509 persons to 2041, reflecting a gain of 6.1% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population